sillsdev/giza-py/README.md

 python3 giza.py --source <src_path> --target <trg_path> --alignments <output_path> --model hmm
 ```

-The following models are supported (default # of iterations):

 The number of iterations for each stage of training can be specified using the `--m{model_number}` arguments.
 The following example will train an IBM-4 model with 10 iterations for the IBM-1 stage:

 ```